 Pardon the headline.
 By comparison to Sony’s press conference, Nintendo’s gala was apparently fairly light on the hard information.
 We’ll say upfront that there was no price or specific launch date revealed for the upcoming Nintendo Wii console, though they suggested it would be cheaper than the other players’ and should launch in the fourth quarter of this year, confirming many’s suspicions.
 Otherwise, most of the press event was atmosphere, trying to get the crowd revved about Nintendo’s gaming philosophy.

 There were some interesting tidbits though.
 The Wii remote (pictured), for example, has a built-in speaker that will be used to create ambient sound effects.
 So, for example, if you use the controller to shoot an arrow, you would hear the bowstring being pulled from the remote’s speaker, and the impact of the arrow from the console.
 Likewise, both halves of the controller have their own motion sensors, so they can be controlled independently, and somewhere in that little package they’ve found room for a microphone.

-what’s been announced so far.
+But most of the focus from Nintendo has been on the games: here’s Kotaku’s list of what’s been announced so far.
 All in all, the Wii is, in my opinion, shaping up to be the most interesting of all of the consoles.